Oklahoma State plays in Big 12 Tournament against the Oklahoma - WTOP News

 BOTTOM LINE: The Oklahoma State Cowboys play in the Big 12 Tournament against the Oklahoma Sooners.

-The Cowboys have gone 8-10 against Big 12 opponents, with a 9-4 record in non-conference play.
-Oklahoma State averages 13.8 turnovers per game and is 7- when it has fewer turnovers than its opponents.
+The Cowboys are 8-10 against Big 12 opponents and 9-4 in non-conference play.
+Oklahoma State averages 69.5 points and has outscored opponents by 2.7 points per game.

-The Sooners’ record in Big 12 play is 5-13.
-Oklahoma is 1-5 in games decided by 3 points or fewer.
+The Sooners’ record in Big 12 games is 5-13.
+Oklahoma is seventh in the Big 12 with 13.2 assists per game led by Grant Sherfield averaging 3.3.

 LAST 10 GAMES: Cowboys: 5-5, averaging 71.0 points, 31.2 rebounds, 12.2 assists, 5.2 steals and 3.5 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 74.5 points per game.